-- 1. All applicants will be screened in accordance with HUD's regulations and sound management practices.
+- All applicants will be screened in accordance with HUD's regulations and sound management practices.
 HHA will determine each applicant household's ability to comply with the essential lease requirements in accordance with HHA's Procedures below - a.
 Any costs incurred to complete the application process and screening will be paid by HHA. - b.
-Applicants who owe money to HHA or any other housing authority will not be placed on the waiting list until their debt is paid in full. - c.
-The HHA will reject any applicant for five years from the date of eviction of any household member has been evicted from any federally assisted housing for drug-related criminal activity.
+Applicants who owe money to HHA or any other housing authority will not be placed on the waiting list until their debt is paid in full. - The HHA will reject any applicant for five years from the date of eviction of any household member4 has been evicted from any federally assisted housing for drug-related criminal activity.
 However, the HHA may admit the household if the HHA determines that: - 1.
 The evicted household member who engaged in drug-related criminal activity has successfully completed a supervised drug rehabilitation program approved by the applicable presiding Court jurisdiction; - 2.
 The circumstances leading to the eviction no longer exist (for example, the criminal household member has died or is imprisoned); or - 3.
 The applicant household will not include the member involved in drug-related criminal activity. - 2.
-The HHA is required to reject the application of a household if the HHA determines that: - a.
-Any household member is currently engaging in illegal use of a drug; or - b.
-The HHA has reasonable cause to believe that a household member's illegal use or pattern of illegal use of a drug may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents; or - c.
+The HHA is required to reject the application of a household if the HHA determines in the background check that: - a.
+Any household member is currently engaging in illegal use of a drug; or5 - The HHA has reasonable cause to believe that a household member's illegal use or pattern of illegal use of a drug may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents; or - c.
 Any household member has ever been convicted of manufacture or production of methamphetamine on the premises of any federally assisted housing; or - d.
 Any member of the household is subject to a lifetime registration requirement under a State sex offender registration program; or - e.
-Any member of the household's abuse or pattern of abuse of alcohol may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents. - 3.
-In addition to the HUD-required rejections for criminal activity, HHA will reject applicants if HHA determines that:
+Any member of the household's abuse or pattern of abuse of alcohol may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.6

-&lt;sup>6 For purposes of this section a household member is "currently engaged in" the criminal activity if the person has engaged in the behavior recently enough to justify a reasonable belief that the behavior is current.
+5 For purposes of this section a household member is "currently engaged in" the criminal activity if the person has engaged in the behavior recently enough to justify a reasonable belief that the behavior is current.